charusingh21/WEIL_ASSIGNMENT/README.md

 6. **Main Block**: The application is run when the script is executed directly (not imported as a module).
 The `app.run()` function starts the Flask development server.

 **Design Decisions**
+I have not considered the subjects with null values in Unit_Of_Measure based on my intution that at every measurement should have a unit associated with it.
-I have not considered the subjects which the null values in Unit_Of_Measure that's because the Also, error and warning should not be 1.
-That it can either be 0 or None.
-But when error and warning were both 0's , the result_status is also null.
+In the ERROR column there were only 0s and Nulls.
+That mean either we do not have information regarding the error (NULL) in the measurement or the values were error free (0).
+Also,according to problem statement error and warning should not be 1.
+That means it can either be 0 or None.However, when error and warning were both 0's , the result_status is also null.
 Possible outcomes for result could be either null or Final.
-It doesn't make sense to me if result is Null so I considered null values in ERROR and WARNING columns.
+I chose to ignore if result is Null.
+So only possibility was to consider null values in ERROR and WARNING columns so that we can have some meaningful result status that is FINAL.